Gormanston College

 Franciscan College Gormanston is a coeducational Catholic secondary school located at Gormanston Castle (built 1789), near Gormanston, County Meath in Ireland.
 It is located close to the county border with County Dublin and is approximately 32 km north of Dublin.
 The college is managed by the Irish province of the Order of the Friars Minor.
 It operates under the trusteeship of the Minister Provincial and Definitory of the Franciscan Province of Ireland.

 In September 2014, the school moved from being a fee-charging school to the free school scheme.

 As of 2018–2019, there were 434 students enrolled in the school (288 boys and 146 girls).
 As of 2025, there were 349 students.

-The college has both boarding and day facilities.
-Boarding at Gormanston is a mixture of five-day and seven-day boarding options for boys.
-Girls are admitted to the school as day students.

-The college motto is Dei Gloriae, Hiberniae Honori.

-Grounds

-The college consists primarily of one building, and is attached to the residential castle.
-The grounds, straddling County Meath and County Dublin, contain a river, a wood, and a small nine-hole golf course.
-There are several playing fields, in two different locations but contiguous to the college.
-The college and grounds are located between the Dublin–Belfast motorway and the old main Dublin–Drogheda road.
-The eastern face of Gormanston Castle looks onto the sea, down a long straight field, known as "Cromwells Avenue".
-A "yew walk" leads down to the graveyard, where several of the Order, both priests and nuns, as well as some students, are buried.
-The old coach road from Dublin to Belfast runs alongside the eastern college boundary walls.

 History

-The apostolate of education has been a core ministry throughout the 800-year history of the Franciscan Order.
-Prior to the Reformation schools attached to the local Franciscan abbey/friary were a common feature of Franciscan ministry.
-With the closure of the monasteries in the reign of Henry VIII this apostolate came to an abrupt end.
-The gradual relaxation of the Penal Laws saw a re-structuring of the Order in Ireland and the opening of a number of schools, notably in Clonmel and Athlone.